Skip to main content

 Backup and Restore via kubectl

 The dashboard wraps the same primitives that you can drive directly with kubectl.
-Both engines store backups in your project's S3 bucket (<namespace>-db-backups, auto-created on first use).
+Both engines store backups in the Project's S3 bucket (<backing-namespace>-db-backups, created on first use).
 Recovery uses the engines' native bootstrap-time mechanisms — CNPG's bootstrap.recovery and mariadb-operator's bootstrapFrom — wired through Kube-DC's KdcDatabase so you don't manage them by hand.

 Configure scheduled backups